pboreddy/video_gen/README.md

 # video‑gen MCP Server

-A service for generating and rendering Manim Animations to explain key concepts.
+A service for generating and rendering Manim animations to explain key concepts.